-Prior to the October 23, 2015 appointment of Mr. Owen as the CEO of the Corporation, the Corporation separated the roles of the Chair of the Board and the CEO to enable the independence of the Board.
-Mr. Owen prior to October 23, 2015 was an independent director who was appointed Chair of the Board and has served as the principal liaison between the Board and management.
+The Corporation's Board Charter stipulates that the roles of the Chair of the Board and the CEO should be separate, further enabling the independence of the Board.
+Mr. McCole is an independent director who was appointed Chair of the Board and has served as the principal liaison between the Board and management.
 In addition, as Chair of the Board, he ensured that the Board operated independently of management and that directors had an independent leadership contact.
 He managed the affairs of the Board with a view to ensuring that the Board functioned effectively and met its obligations and responsibilities to shareholders.
-During the period from October 23, 2015 until Mr. Poirier's appointment as CEO of Posera, on January 30, 2017, the Chair of the Board and the CEO position were not separated.
-The Board periodically assessed the leadership structure of the independent directors to assess the implications of not having the roles of Chair of the Board and CEO bifurcated throughout the period when Mr. Owen served in both capacities.
-Prospectively, resulting from the May 22, 2018 resignation of Loudon Owen, Edwin Nordholm is the Interim Chairman of the Company and is independent from the Company's management.